-Ever wondered what it would be like to ride a bike safely and confidently on Malta’s roads?
-You may have thought to yourself that you should start riding a bike but don't know where to start from.
-Maybe it's been years since you last touched a bike, or it could be you've never ridden one at all!
+Ever wondered what it would be like to ride a bike safely and confidently?
+You may have thought to yourself that you should start riding a bike or maybe you just want to learn to cycle for your next trip abroad.

-Our Bikeability course is just for you!
-Join one of our courses, starting in Summer 2018 and experience for yourself the boost in skill and confidence that you need to start cycling safely and effectively.
+We promise that you’ll find our courses fun and useful, so join one of our courses and experience for yourself the boost in skill and confidence in your cycling.
 You will be guided by one of our certified instructors throughout the whole course.
-Each course involves around 10 hours of training (depending on ability) and will start from the very basics all the way to more advanced techniques. such as riding on major roads.
-You will be expected to attend a minimum of 3 sessions as per the course you select.
+Each session is tailored to the needs of the learner and will start from the very basics all the way to more advanced techniques.

 How do I sign up?